northbrooklynangels/northbrooklynangels.github.io/content/meals/index.md

   2. **11:45 AM** at 1 Havemeyer Street: A meal is served right outside our Community Kitchen.

 * Saturday's Community Meal in Greenpoint
-  1. ~~**11:00 AM** at 155 Milton Street: A meal is served by our partners at Greenpoint Community Kitchen.~~
+  1. **11:00 AM** at 155 Milton Street: A meal is served by our partners at Greenpoint Community Kitchen.

-  \* Please note due to construction at St. John’s, this Saturday distribution has been suspended and will resume late Winter 2024.
-Keep checking here for updates.

 * Sunday's Breakfast Sandwiches in Greenpoint
   1. **10:00 AM** at 81 Franklin Street: The truck is parked on the corner of Franklin & Noble Streets.
 Breakfast bagels are served with coffee.